apccontrol-eng/apc/README.md

 $X^{T}Xp = \lambda p$
 $(p^{T}p) = 1$

-This is an eigenvalue problem (EVP) for which there are multiple options.
+This is an eigenvalue problem (EVP) for which there are multiple ways of solving it.
 After p (the loading) is solved, t (the scores) are available by definition t = Xp.

 The remaining scores t and loadings p are calculated by repeating the optimization problem for deflated X.